1969 Myers Brothers 250: Race report

 This race was the site of Richard Petty's 100th career victory in the NASCAR Cup Series driving the 1969 model year #43 Ford sponsored by Petty Enterprises.
-Achieving this prestigious race victory allowed Richard Petty to join the very elite group of auto racers who won 100 races in their chosen high-level motorsport.
-This milestone is something that Michael Schumacher failed to achieve in Formula One and for Lewis Hamilton to accomplish in the 21st century along with Sebastian Vettel.
+This victory allowed Richard Petty to join the elite group of auto racers who won 100 races in their chosen high-level motorsport.
+Lewis Hamilton is one of the auto racers to have achieved this in the 21st century.

 Two hundred and fifty laps were completed on a paved oval track spanning .250 mi for a grand total of 62.5 mi.
 The race took one hour and nineteen seconds for Richard Petty to defeat Bobby Isaac by four seconds in front a live audience of 10,500 people.
 The race was decided when Petty ran out of gas heading toward the pits and Isaac ran out of gas just after he passed by the pits.
 The time Isaac lost coasting all the way around was the difference between winning and losing.
 Notable speeds were: 47.458 mi/h as the average and 54.523 mi/h per hour as the pole position speed.
 Three cautions were given for seventeen laps.
 Out of the twenty-four cars, eleven had to drop out of the race before it finished.

 Total winnings for this race were $6,975 in American dollars ($ when adjusted for inflation).
 All twenty-four drivers were born in the United States of America.

 Notable crew chiefs at the race were Harry Hyde, Dale Inman, Dick Hutcherson, and John Hill.

 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.